yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/timestamptz-interval-day-arithmetic.md

 showAsideToc: true
 ---

-The [moment-moment overloads of the "-" operator for _timestamptz_, _timestamp_, and _time_](../../../date-time-data-types-semantics/type-interval/interval-arithmetic/moment-moment-overloads-of-minus/) section recommends that you avoid arithmetic that uses _hybrid interval_ semantics—in other words that you perform _interval_ arithmetic using only values that have just one of the fields of the internal _[&#91;mm. dd, ss&#93;](../../../date-time-data-types-semantics/type-interval/interval-representation/)_ representation tuple non-zero.
-The section [Defining and using custom domain types to specialize the native interval functionality](../../../date-time-data-types-semantics/type-interval/custom-interval-domains/) explains a coding practice that supports this recommendation.
+The [moment-moment overloads of the "-" operator for _timestamptz_, _timestamp_, and _time_](../../../date-time-data-types-semantics/type-interval/interval-arithmetic/moment-moment-overloads-of-minus/) section recommends that you avoid arithmetic that uses _hybrid interval_ semantics—in other words that you perform _interval_ arithmetic using only values that have just one of the fields of the internal _[\[mm, dd, ss\]](../../../date-time-data-types-semantics/type-interval/interval-representation/)_ representation tuple non-zero.
+The section [Custom domain types for specializing the native _interval_ functionality](../../../date-time-data-types-semantics/type-interval/custom-interval-domains/) explains a coding practice that supports this recommendation.

 Following the recommendation, this demonstration uses only pure days _interval_ values and pure seconds _interval_ values.